Overview

 const hi = _jsx("div", { children: "Hi" })

-A React component describes a piece of markup.
+A React component describes a piece of UI, and defines it through a tree of markup.

-• It may receive data from a parent component and make use of it.
+• It can receive data from its parent and make use of it (props)

-• Finally, a React component may import and use other components.
+• It can import and use other components.

 // describe a piece of UI